-Duty of care Melbourne East Basketball Association Domestic Competition incorporate when the temperature exceeds 34 degrees during the day and remains oppressive at night.
+Duty of care Melbourne East Basketball Association Domestic Competition incorporate when the court temperature exceeds 32 degrees.

-1 time out per team per quarter allowed
+- 1 time out per team per quarter

-Clock to stop on all whistles in the last 2 minutes of the fourth 4th quarter
+- Clock stops on all whistles in the last 2 minutes of the fourth 4th quarter

 Be smart!
 Beat the heat!